HAFixAgent: History-Aware Program Repair Agent: Threats to Validity

+Our main evaluation assumes perfect fault localization, a common setup in LLM-based APR studies~\cite{yang2024sweagent,fan2023automated,bouzenia2024repairagent,xia2022less,ye2024iter,nashid2025characterizing,ehsani2025bug}.
+To mitigate this threat, RQ2a evaluates robustness under noisy FL (line shifts of +1/+3/+5), showing that history-aware configurations maintain effectiveness even when FL is imprecise.
+However, our noise model (uniform positive shifts) does not capture all real-world FL errors, such as entirely wrong file predictions.

-\paragraph{Dataset and language generalizability.} Our study uses Defects4J v3.0.1 with 854 Java bugs.
-Results may not transfer to other ecosystems where language, project size, test adequacy, and repository practices differ.
-The history profile we observe in Defects4J (for example, many bugs mapping to a single history commit) can change in other benchmarks, repositories with frequent code moves, or workflows that rewrite history.
-To mitigate this threat, we expose a dataset-agnostic interface behind the history extractor and provide dataset adapters that can be subclassed when porting to languages such as Python or C. We release code and scripts so other communities can rerun the pipeline on local datasets.
+\textbf{External Validity} Our study evaluates on Defects4J (854 Java bugs) and BugsInPy (501 Python bugs).
+While this covers two languages and 34 projects, results may not transfer to other ecosystems where project size, test adequacy, and repository practices differ.
+The history profiles already differ between our two benchmarks (e.g., 99.5\% single-commit in Defects4J vs.\ 58.4\% in BugsInPy), suggesting that history-aware techniques may need adaptation per ecosystem.
+We expose a dataset-agnostic interface behind the history extractor and release all code and scripts for replication.
+Evaluating on repository-level benchmarks such as SWE-bench~\cite{jimenez2023swebench} is future work.

-\paragraph{LLM and agent generalizability.} HAFixAgent is instantiated with one agent loop, a narrow bash tool set, specific prompts, and a single LLM configuration with fixed step, cost, and time guards.
-Different agents, tool scopes, models, context windows, or decoding policies may change absolute numbers and the relative strength of the three history heuristics.
-API level determinism does not guarantee identical runs in practice, so small variation across executions and providers is expected.
-To reduce this threat, we use DeepSeek-V3.2-Exp as a recently released strong model at the time of writing.
-We also assume perfect fault localization to isolate the effect of history, and generalizing to noisy localization remains future work.
+\appname is instantiated with one agent loop, a narrow bash tool set, specific prompts, and a single LLM with fixed step, cost, and time guards.
+Different agents, models, or decoding policies may change absolute numbers; API-level determinism does not guarantee identical runs.
+To reduce this threat, we use DeepSeek-V3.2-Exp and replicate all baselines on the same LLM.